 Dr. Gryskiewicz has written extensively about this cutting-edge procedure in various national academic publications, such as the Aesthetic Surgery Journal.
 Learn more about Quick Recovery™ Breast Augmentation by following the links below:

 Breast augmentation is a very popular enhancement surgery.
-It is certainly the most common surgical procedure I perform.
-Nationally, the average age of a woman seeking breast augmentation is around 32 years old; however, my patients range in age from 18 years old to women in their 60s.
+It is certainly the most common surgical procedure performed at our Minneapolis practice.
+Nationally, the average age of a woman seeking breast augmentation is around 32 years old; however, patients range in age from 18 years old to women in their 60s.
 Many individuals consider breast augmentation to combat the loss of breast volume that naturally occurs after pregnancy and nursing.

 Depending on your cosmetic goals, breast augmentation can alleviate these concerns by:

 Many women choose breast augmentation as a component of a comprehensive Mommy Makeover for a full restoration of their pre-pregnancy figure.
 While this enhancement surgery can increase breast volume and fullness, breast augmentation is not designed to improve substantial breast sag.
 For patients who wish to increase their breast size in conjunction with restoring the breasts’ youthful positioning on the chest wall, a breast lift with implants generally yields benefits of both a breast augmentation and a breast lift.

 It was such a pleasure to have Dr. Joe perform a breast augmentation on me, and he was so skilled.
 The results are exactly what I had in mind.
 Many people report that they suffered from so much pain for a week after surgery, but after surgery, I was already out shopping.